Cerealkillerway/versionUpdater/README.md

 - **-M --major** [howMany]: increase by [howMany] the major version number (**X+howMany**.0.0); if [howMany] is missing, increase by 1
 - **-m --minor** [howMany]: increase by [howMany] the minor version number (x.**X+howMany**.0); if [howMany] is missing, increase by 1
 - **-p --patch** [howMany]: increase by [howMany] the patch version number (x.x.**X+howMany**); if [howMany] is missing, increase by 1
-- **--analyze**: search for wrong version numbers in files while updating
+- **--analyze**: search for mismatched version numbers in files while updating
 - **--verbose**: (to be used with `--analyze`) logs to screen the lines containing wrong version numbers
 - **--fix**: (to be used with `--analyze`) replace wrong version numbers found with the current one

+## UPGRADE WARNING

+Version 3.10.1 introduces the **fileType** support (please read below);
+if you are already using a previous version of this module, all your files in your **.versionFilesList.json** will be interpreted as **normal files**.
+To avoid this you can add ":package" next to the name of your json files in your **.versionFilesList.json** or remove and add them again (in this case the fileType will be automatically added as "package" for json files); new **.versionFilesList.json** structure:

+    {
+        "name": "web-app",
+        "currentVersion": "3.12.85",
+        "versionPrefix": "v",
+        "filesList": [
+            "package.json:package",       // package file!
+            "bower.json:package",         // package file!
+            "config/environment.js",
+            "README.md"
+        ]
+    }